Sleep-related breathing disorder: Treatments of sleep apnea

 The most common treatment for sleep apnea is the use of continuous positive airway pressure with a CPAP machine.
 A CPAP machine pushes air through the nose and/or mouth, which applies air pressure to keep the throat open while asleep.
 This prevents pauses in breathing.
 This is helpful in the sense of people with more severe sleep apnea related problems.
 This CPAP machine is usually the first line of treatment and one of the most effective ways to treat the disease.
 This machine can help with the quality of sleep someone receives when using it and also lowering their blood pressure and other medical-related problems one might have when being diagnosed with this disease.

-Other forms of treatment to consider are oral appliances or surgery.
+Other forms of treatment to consider are oral appliances.
 An oral appliance helps keep the jaw forward and the tongue relaxed.
 There are a number of surgical treatments available.
+There are many surgical procedures for sleep apnea.
 The most common of these is called a uvulopalatopharyngoplasty (UPPP).
 One can also consult their doctors about losing some weight which can also help in most cases.